Coronavirus delays Biogen's Spinraza for some patients

-NEW YORK, March 18 (Reuters) - U.S. drugmaker Biogen Inc said on Wednesday that some patients on its drug Spinraza - which treats a rare disorder called spinal muscular atrophy (SMA) - are having their treatments postponed to prioritize COVID-19 patients.
+NEW YORK (Reuters) - U.S. drugmaker Biogen Inc said on Wednesday that some patients on its drug Spinraza - which treats a rare disorder called spinal muscular atrophy (SMA) - are having their treatments postponed to prioritize COVID-19 patients.

 SMA is the leading genetic cause of death in infants.